strongself/MRefresh/README.md

 The content offset of the scrollview has reached the *endValue*.
 Now:
 - the view receives the *startAnimation* message,
-- the scrollview's inset is increased to fit the animatable view with some additional space,
+- the scrollview's inset is increased to fit the animatable view with some additional space (== frame of the MRefreshView(,
 - the actionHandler closure is called (e.g. some services shall start downloading something etc)

 In case of *MRefreshAnimatableView* it calls a *processingAnimationClosure(CALayer)*.
 This closure has a default implementation, though you can define your own animations on a layer.

 #### Fourth stage

-The scrollview receives *stopAnimating* message (you should send the message when e.g. the data/error is received).
+The scrollview receives *stopAnimating* message (you should send the message when e.g. the data/error is received upon loading).
 After that if user is not holding the view with his finger, the view will receive *stopAnimation* message.
 Again if we're talking about the *MRefreshAnimatableView* it calls the *endAnimationClosure(CALayer, completion: () -> ())*.
-So you should either use a default implementation or you can provide your own animation on the layer and call completion when it is finished.
+So you should either use a default implementation or you can provide your own animation on the layer and call completion when the animation is finished.

 Please bear in mind the respective timing, because after user releases its finger the scrollview changes its insets to initial value.

 ## Installation